joaomelo/mytable/README.md

 # Development Guidelines

-The stack is pretty standard, so is probably accessible for any web developer to tweak the code as preferred.
+The stack is pretty standard and hopefully accessible for any web developer to tweak the code as preferred.
 I will talk about some things that may help.

 ## Tooling